Digital Services Tax: A Cross-Border Variation of the Consumption Tax Debate

 55 Pages Posted: 12 May 2020 Last revised: 4 Dec 2020

 Date Written: March 30, 2020

-This Article is the first academic paper that highlights DST as a consumption tax and provides normative implications for policy makers deliberating a DST.
+This Article is the first academic paper that highlights DSTs as a consumption tax and provides normative implications for policy makers deliberating a DST.
 It argues that a DST, with certain modifications, can be a good solution for the tax challenges of the digital economy.
-First, the Article offers an in-depth analysis of DST’s economic impact in multi-sided digital platforms.
-Second, it offers the advantages of DST over other types of consumption tax, such as value added tax and destination-based cash flow tax.
+First, the Article offers an in-depth analysis of DSTs’ economic impact in multisided digital platforms.
+Second, it offers the advantages of DSTs over other types of consumption tax, such as value added tax and cash-flow tax.
 Finally, it illustrates how the recent Supreme Court case of South Dakota v.
-Wayfair, Inc., which discusses sales tax imposed on certain remote sellers, and the subsequent Netflix Tax, may shed light on ways to overcome the ring-fencing problem of the DST.
+Wayfair, Inc., which discusses a sales tax imposed on certain remote sellers, and the subsequent Netflix Tax may shed light on ways to overcome the ring-fencing problem of the DST.

 Keywords: digital economy, digital services tax, DST, consumption tax, turnover tax, gross receipts tax, international tax, transfer pricing, profit allocation, nexus, multi-sided platforms, multi-sided market, tax incidence, Netflix Tax

 JEL Classification: K34, K33, K20, H20, H22, H25, H26, O30, O33, O38